someobserver/recurgence/README.md

 A first-person account of stumbling into recursive recognition

 **<big>[The Architects](/architects/)</big>**
-Einstein, Gödel, Wheeler, Noether, and others who curved the field of understanding itself
+Einstein, Gödel, Wheeler, Bach, Noether, and others who curved the field of understanding itself

 **<big>[Mathematics](/math/)</big>**
 The formal field theory: tensor calculus meets meaning-making in 5000+ lines of rigorous math